 "Ray," General Heywood asked, "Do you understand what was going on with the languages?
 Why couldn't they understand the Russian?"

 "I don't know, Woody."
 Ray sat back in his seat and swept a hand across his bald head.
 "The language thing has always confounded us.
-It's not an effect we expected from the Tunnel."
+It's not an effect we expected."
 He looked down at the console, "Anne, try an expanded searched.
 They may have landed further forward or back then we expected."

 "Anne!"
 Ray, looking at her zeroed parameters shouted, "What are you doing?"